oskey-org/swift-ui-kit-oskey-org/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue)](./LICENSE)

-# OSKUICarousel - A Carousel for SwifUI, by OSkey
+# OSKUIKit - OSkey supplemental UI kit for SwitfUI

 Copyright (c) 2022 OSkey SAS.
 MIT License.

+The OSkey app (not yet publicly released) uses SwiftUI, and is supplemented by a of additional UI elements provided in this UI kit.

+## Content

-`OSKUICarousel` is a stylable carousel to use within you SwiftUI powered apps.
+- `OSKUICarousel` is a stylable carousel to use within you SwiftUI powered apps.

 ## Supported platforms and minimal versions